ghammock/GUJO/README.md

 doesn't include these as primitives, the GUJO package attempts to provide this functionality.

-The objects are extensions of the java.lang.Number class and implements the Comparable interface so the classes can be used in sortable lists.
+The objects are extensions of the `java.lang.Number` class and implements the `Comparable` interface so the classes can be used in sortable lists.

-As an extension of java.lang.Number, the class definitions must include a serialVersionUID.
+As an extension of `java.lang.Number`, the class definitions must include a serialVersionUID.
 The generated UID for each class is as follows:

     | Class    | serialVersionUID      |